The prime aim of the Chellaston History Group is:

 In December we have a social event for members only and in May, June and July we have outdoor meetings.

-Chellaston History Group initiated the Chellaston Oral History Project, the aim being to record for future generations the memories of people who remember the village before it became part of Derby.
-This book is called Chellaston Voices and was produced mainly by two members of the group, Mick and Carol Appleby, with help from other members and of course the contributors.
+Chellaston History Group initiated the Chellaston Oral History Project, the aim being to record for future generations the memories of people who remember the village in days gone by.
+The first book called Chellaston Voices is now out of print but we have two other books, Chellaston Working Lives and Chellaston Working Lives 2 available.
+These can be seen on our Publications page.
+They were produced mainly by two members of the group, Mick and Carol Appleby, with help from other members and of course the contributors.

 Our membership is £8-00 per year (2016) and visitors are welcome to attend meetings for a small charge